Pip Cheshire: Architectural career

 While still an architecture student, Cheshire designed Auckland restaurant, The Melba, which led to his obtaining a number of commissions for residential dwellings after he graduated.
 He first set up architectural collective, Artifice, with fellow young graduates, and later joined with Pete Bossley to form Bossley Cheshire Architects in 1984.
 In 1989, Bossley Cheshire merged with JASMaD and Gibbs Harris to form Jasmax, of which Cheshire was a director from 1989 to 2003, the final three years managing director.
-Since 2003, he has been in practice as Cheshire Architects, which includes his son Nat.
+From 2003, he was in practice as Cheshire Architects, alongside his son Nat.

 Cheshire served as president of the Auckland Architecture Association in 2007 and chair of the Auckland branch of the New Zealand Institute of Architects (NZIA) between 1998 and 2000.
 In 2003, Cheshire was appointed adjunct professor of architecture at the University of Auckland.
 From 2014 to 2016, he was the national president of the NZIA.
 During his tenure, he worked with Ngā Aho, the society of Māori design professionals, including Haare Williams, Rau Hoskins and Elisapeta Heta, to formulate Te Kawenata o Rata, a covenant to formalise and invigorate the relationship between the NZIA and Ngā Aho.
-Cheshire has also served as a member of the Auckland urban design panel.
+Cheshire also served as a member of the Auckland urban design panel.

 In 2008, Cheshire collaborated with photographer Patrick Reynolds to produce a book on the New Zealand bach, Architecture uncooked: the New Zealand holiday house through an architect's eye.

+Death

+Cheshire died in Auckland on 11 February 2026, at the age of 75.